top of page

 LAWYER LIPS

-“Lawyer Lips,” my story about a woman with a bike and an abusive boyfriend, was published in the BOULD (Bizarre, Outrageous, Unfettered, Limitless, Daring) anthology.
+“Lawyer Lips,” a story about a woman with a bike and an abusive boyfriend, was published in the BOULD (Bizarre, Outrageous, Unfettered, Limitless, Daring) anthology.
 It is available for purchase here,

 ILLICITMOTIONS.jpg